KOWX712/ksu-webui-demo/README.md

 # KernelSU WebUI demo

-- KernelSU WebUI demo for vanilla js with basic WebUI X support and basic Magisk module structure
+- KernelSU WebUI demo for vanilla js

 ## More about WebUI X support